 Aikido, Karate, Tae Kwon Do

 Only one credit may be earned each academic year.
 This means an individual cannot claim a Fall and

 Spring season sport as two credits within the same year.

-Club members may not claim a club sport PE credit in the same term they are also enrolled in a PE class.
+Club members may not claim a Sport Club PE credit in the same term they are also enrolled in a PE

 Club members are responsible for informing captains that they are eligible for PE credit.

-**Those who wish to receive credit must properly register as going back to retro-actively request credit from a previous term is not an option.
+**Those who wish to receive credit must properly register.
+Going back to retro-actively request credit from a previous term is not an option.

 **Captains will receive a class roster list that must record all practices attended (minimum of 16) to earn the PE credit.
 The roster must be signed by the captain at the end of the term and indicate which students meet the minimum requirements of attendance.
 The roster should be sent to the Sport Clubs Director at the Recreation Center by the due date listed on page 3.